-The clinic is equipped with a small surgery facility and padded recovery area.
+The current clinic is equipped with a small surgery facility and padded recovery area.
 Dr. Crystal Lee is a board-certified surgeon and is available for consultation.
-Examples of surgery done at Burwash Equine Services include:
+Examples of surgery done currently at Burwash Equine Services include:

 - castrations including cryptorchids